Forncett railway station: Great Eastern Railway (1862-1922)

 The Great Eastern Railway opened the Wymondham – Forncett line on 7 May 1881 and facilities such as the turntable (diameter 44 feet 9 inches) and footbridge were added at this time.
 The intention was to give the line from Wells-next-the-Sea a connection into Norwich to Liverpool Street trains at Forncett and vice versa.
-For example in 1882 the 1.50 pm departure from Wells arrived at Forncett at 3.08 pm in time to connect to the up express and arrive in Liverpool Street at 6.00 pm.
+For example, in 1882 the 1.50 pm departure from Wells arrived at Forncett at 3.08 pm in time to connect to the up express and arrive in Liverpool Street at 6.00 pm.

 In 1892 a locomotive inspection pit was added.

 On 22 February 1908 a violent storm partially wrecked the down timber built platform.

 Heavy flooding on 26 August 1912 saw the main line north of Forncett Junction closed with trains diverted via Wymondham.
 Damage to several bridges saw the diversions continue until 2 October.

 Although there was no engine shed as such Forncett had, in 1917 two drivers and a fireman for local workings.
 No locomotive was allocated and it is likely these would have come from Norwich engine shed.

 In the final year of GER operation, there were no through trains from Wells to Forncett although a branch service of six trains per day operated to Wymondham.

 London & North Eastern Railway (1923-1948)

-Following the passing of the Railways Act 1921o 1 January 1923 the operation of Forncett station was taken over by the London and North Eastern Railway (LNER).
+Following the passing of the Railways Act 1921 on 1 January 1923 the operation of Forncett station was taken over by the London and North Eastern Railway (LNER).

 In 1925 the LNER closed Forncett Junction signal box transferring its signalling responsibilities to the station signal box.

 Passenger services were withdrawn from the Forncett - Wymondham line on 11 September 1939 as a wartime economy measure.
 This line saw some additional traffic during the World War II but at one stage one of the running lines was being used as a siding for damaged rolling stock.